-The Board of Directors has nominated twelve directors for election at the 2016 annual shareholder meeting.
+The Board of Directors has nominated twelve directors for election at the 2017 annual shareholder meeting.
 Directors are elected to serve annual terms which expire when their successors are elected at the next year's annual shareholder meeting.
 All of the nominees are currently directors of the Company.

 Proxies cannot be voted for more than twelve persons at this meeting.
 If any nominee becomes unable or unwilling to serve at the time of the meeting, the persons named in the enclosed proxy card have discretionary authority to vote for a substitute nominee or nominees.
 It is anticipated that all nominees will be available for election.
+All of the nominees are incumbent directors.

 The biographies of each of the nominees below contain information regarding the person's service as a director, business experience, and director positions held currently or at any time during at least the last five years.
-The age provided for each director is as of March 10, 2016.
-In addition to the information presented below regarding each person's experience, qualifications, attributes, and skills that caused our Corporate Governance Committee and Board to determine that the person should serve as a director, the Board believes that all of the Company's directors have a reputation for integrity and honesty and adherence to high ethical standards.
+The age provided for each director is as of March 9, 2017.
+In addition to the information presented below regarding each person's experience, qualifications, attributes, and skills that caused our Corporate Governance Committee and Board to determine that the person should serve as a director, the Board believes that all of the Company's directors have a reputation for integrity, honesty and adherence to high ethical standards.
 They each have demonstrated business acumen, strategic insight, an ability to exercise sound judgment, and a commitment to service and community involvement.
 Finally, we value their significant experience on other public company boards of directors and board committees and the diversity that they bring to our Board.
+The following graphs display information about the skills and experience our Board members bring to their service: